Jnix2007/hyperpay/README.md

 ![HyperPay](./hyperpay.png)

-**The first x402 payment facilitator for HyperEVM**, enabling API monetization on any EVM-compatible chain.
+**HyperPay is the first x402 payment facilitator for HyperEVM**, enabling API services and content providers to monetize their offerings and receive onchain payments on HyperEVM

-Built for the HyperEVM Hackathon hosted by Looping Collective & StakingRewards at Devconnect Buenos Aires, November 2025.
+**built for the HyperEVM Hackathon hosted by Looping Collective & StakingRewards at Devconnect Buenos Aires, November 2025**

 ## what is HyperPay?

-HyperPay is a self-hosted x402 facilitator that brings the x402 payment protocol to HyperEVM, starting on testnet but easily configurable for mainnet.
-It enables API providers to accept USDC payments on HyperEVM using the same dead-simple integration other facilitators provide on chains like Solana and Base.
+HyperPay is a self-hosted x402 facilitator that brings the x402 payment protocol to HyperEVM, starting on testnet but easily configurable for mainnet

+it enables API providers to accept USDC payments on HyperEVM using the same dead-simple integration other facilitators provide on chains like Solana and Base

 ### features

-✅ **EIP-3009 compatible** - Gasless payments using `transferWithAuthorization`
+✅ **EIP-3009 compatible** - gasless payments using `transferWithAuthorization`
-✅ **CDP Server Wallets** - Secure key management and automatic nonce & retry handling ✅ **Standard x402 protocol** - Works with existing x402 client libraries
+✅ **CDP Server Wallets** - secure key management and automatic nonce & retry handling ✅ **standard x402 protocol** - works with existing x402 client libraries
-✅ **Production-ready** - Full verification and settlement logic
+✅ **production-ready** - full verification and settlement logic
-✅ **Open source** - Template for adding x402 to any EVM chain
+✅ **open source** - template for adding x402 to any EVM chain

 ## high-level architecture

-My core contribution here is the x402 Facilitator for HyperEVM. **Along with the facilitator, I've included an end-to-end, full-stack demo showcasing HyperEVM x402 payments in action**:
+my core contribution here is the x402 Facilitator for HyperEVM

+**along with the facilitator, I've included an end-to-end, full-stack demo showcasing HyperEVM x402 payments in action**:

-- Web app lets the user sign in, get a CDP Embedded Wallet, and faucet USDC on HyperEVM testnet
+- web app lets the user sign in, get a CDP Embedded Wallet, and faucet USDC on HyperEVM testnet
-- The user can one-click call a simple x402-enabled API running in the backend, which is x402-enabled using HyperPay's facilitator on HyperEVM
+- the user can one-click call a simple x402-enabled API running in the backend, which is x402-enabled using HyperPay's facilitator on HyperEVM
-- The API will respond with 402 payment required, directing the user to pay $0.01 USDC on HyperEVM testnet to access its services
+- the API will respond with 402 payment required, directing the user to pay $0.01 USDC on HyperEVM testnet to access its services
-- The client wallet signs and retries using the X-PAYMENT header the x402 protocol expects
+- the client wallet signs and retries using the X-PAYMENT header the x402 protocol expects
-- The API server calls HyperPay's facilitator to verify and settle payment on HyperEVM
+- the API server calls HyperPay's facilitator to verify and settle payment on HyperEVM
-- With payment complete, the API provides the requested service/content to the user
+- with payment complete, the API provides the requested service/content to the user

 ```
 ┌──────────────┐         ┌──────────────┐         ┌──────────────┐
-│    Client    │         │   Demo API   │         │   HyperPay   │
+│    client    │         │   demo API   │         │   HyperPay   │
-│              │◄───────►│              │◄───────►│ (Facilitator)│
+│              │◄───────►│              │◄───────►│ (facilitator)│
 └──────────────┘         └──────────────┘         └──────────────┘
                                                           │
                                                           ▼